b3-exmo/b3-exmo.github.io/docs/Scripture/Book of Mormon/Antichrist Korihor.md

 &nbsp;

 An excerpt from *[Finding Safety in Counsel](https://www.churchofjesuschrist.org/study/general-conference/1997/04/finding-safety-in-counsel?id=p9-p11&lang=eng#p9)*, Elder Henry B. Eyring of the Quorum of the Twelve Apostles, General Conference April 1997 is too lengthy for me to comfortably place here; across three paragraphs, Eyring demonstrates that a high word count can spin Korihor's demise as faith-promoting.
 I'd summarize the thesis of this excerpt as "Prophetic counsel makes sense if you have faith.
-Does not make sense?
+Does it not make sense to you?
 You don't have enough faith.
 That's your fault, not a fault of prophets."

 &nbsp;